aipx-proto/fluent-css/README.md

 ## TODOs

-### Write LLMs.txt
+- Write LLMs.txt
   - test
   - remove reference to .btn-group and other uncommon use cases or it will be overused?

 ### Bugs & Improvements

+- Build
+  - use postcss with custom scripts for more streamline build (no generate-custom-properties concurrently)
+  - re-evaluate the overriding utilizes to integrate with tailwind properly
 - use padding and absolute positions for the marker in `details summary` instead of flex?
 Or use `float:right;`?
 - firefox & safari support? (for input pseudo elements)
 - intent - info, brand, success, warning, danger